dragnod0/VideoEncodingScript/README.md

 # About
 These Bash scripts can convert multible files inside a single folder (not recursive) into another.
 It's grap the name from the source files and give the destitnation file the same name.
-The scripts are testet on debian and Ubuntu based Linux Distros.
+The scripts are testet on Debian and Ubuntu based Linux Distros.